15 Methods to Increase a Blog Posts Return on Investment

 Then I did an experiment, and switched to 2,000-word long posts.
 Everything shot up; conversions, time spent on site, search rankings, anything you can think of.
 I've stuck with it ever since.

-Checking Your Word Count in WP
+Checking Your Word Count In Wp

 Longer content provides more room for everything you want out of a post.
 It has more room to provide valuable information, instructions, and calls to action.
 It encourages people to spend more time on your site and exposes them to more links to other posts they might want to read.
 Longer content also requires you to be aware of what you're writing and to structure it better, and it's easier to out-do the competition when you spend more time on a subject.